The Vermont Electronic Health Record Incentive Program (EHRIP)

 The latest guidance and program alerts.

-An archive of email communications sent to participating preparers and providers.
+An archive of all email communications sent to participating preparers and providers.

-Excerpts from the official Final Rules describing the requirements for calculating Patient Volume for both EPs and EHs.
+Definitions from Final Rules for calculating Patient Volume for both EPs and EHs.

 The MAPIR Collaborative